07740 877 544 email@example.com

 I now add a highlight inline to the pale grey lettering.
-Not too prominent but a small detail to help with the dimensional effect.
+Not too prominent but a small detail to add a highlight.

 I also begin to overcoat any see-through colours and tidy up the edges of the lettering and shadow.

 The lighter that the background colour is, the less overcoating will be required (if at all).
 Choosing the correct, quality paints for the project also saves a considerable amount of time.

 Now I can begin adding further dimension with a drop shadow.
 Continue to stand back and check that the design is piecing together the way you want it.
 Take time to consider and ensure that the light angle for the shadows is consistent throughout the overall design.

 This will make the lettering pop off the background even more.
 Choosing a darker shade of the background colour for the drop shadow helps with a more natural and realistic effect.

 The underside of the leaves and petals can also be given a matching shadow which immediately provides depth to the image.
 As well as stitching the image and lettering together in style.

 When designing the sign, I always knew that I wanted an inline around the perimeter edge.
 In keeping with the vintage style of the design, I chose a corner ornament that would complement the overall appearance.

 You can find tons of inspiration from letterheadfonts.com for this style of design.
 The lettering style used in this design was also modified from a letterheadfonts.com font: LHF Confection Deco Caps.

 I used the smallest writing brush in my toolkit but even this was slightly too large.
 Small craft brushes with shorter hairs would be ideal for very fine and tiny details.